Bio, photos, and contact information for journalists, conference organizers, and podcast hosts.

 Short bio (~50 words)

 Shawn Yeager is founder of Upshift, AI commercialization for professional services firms.
-He’s spent 30 years on the commercial side of technology the market hasn’t caught up to yet, starting on Microsoft’s first browser team, with more than $300M in revenue along the way.
-He writes at shawnyeager.com about the business of being early—and what breaks when the user isn’t human.
+He’s spent 30 years commercializing technology ahead of the market, starting on Microsoft’s first browser team and generating more than $300M in revenue along the way.
+He writes at shawnyeager.com about go-to-market for early technology, and about what changes when AI agents—not people—become the users.

 Extended bio (~150 words)

 Shawn Yeager is founder of Upshift, AI commercialization for professional services firms.
-He’s spent three decades on the commercial side of technology the market hasn’t caught up to yet, starting on Microsoft’s first browser team.
+He’s spent three decades commercializing technology ahead of the market, starting on Microsoft’s first browser team.
 Since then he’s worked on early hosting infrastructure at Exodus, IoT hardware into big-box retail, personal data sovereignty, and Bitcoin payments at Bottlepay, NYDIG, and Amboss.
 Along the way he’s generated more than $300M in revenue.
-He writes at shawnyeager.com about the business of being early—and what breaks when the user isn’t human.
+He writes at shawnyeager.com about go-to-market for early technology, and about what changes in sales, pricing, and product when AI agents—not people—become the users.
 He also advises founders and holds board seats with startups building at the frontier.

 Professional photo